telecom-se/hpp/README.md

 #### Lab 1: Discovery.

 Follow the installation instruction.
 Verify that everything is ok with a `mvn install`.
 Install the extra data in your project.
 Modify the main classes to parse the `sorted_data.csv` file.

+Remove the existing query that counts the events.

 To compare performance for two implementations of the same feature, create the following queries:
 * `StupidAveragePrice` that puts every new trip price into a list and compute the average based on every number in the list
 * `IncrementalAveragePrice` that uses the previous results to incrementally compute the average.